Nash115/The_overflowing_void/levels/index.md

     - "win" : Win position
     - "plate" : Level's plate
     - "collisions" : Level's collisions (null if collisions are sames as plate)

+# TODO :
+- Add the "tunnel"
+- Add the "teleporter"